About the global study

-Project Oasis is a global research project on independent digital native media led by SembraMedia with support of Google News Initiative.
+Project Oasis is a global research project on independent digital native media led by SembraMedia with support of Google News Initiative and a growing list of partners.

-The media profiles in this first version of the Global Project Oasis Media Directory were collected from digital media directories created by SembraMedia in Europe and Hispanoamerica, by AJOR in Brazil, and by LION Publishers in the U.S. and Canada.
+The media profiles in the Global Project Oasis Media Directory were collected from digital media directories created by SembraMedia in Europe and Hispanoamerica, by AJOR in Brazil, and by LION Publishers in the U.S. and Canada.

-In this section, you’ll find some history on our research at SembraMedia and the methodology we used as we developed this project.
+In this section, you’ll find some history on our research at SembraMedia and the methodology we use as we develop this project.

 The goal of this project is to provide insights and recommendations for: